A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

-Having attended every US Open for 13 consecutive years, I’ve learned a ton through trial and error about how to maximize the opportunity, find the best tickets and seats, and generally get the biggest bang for the buck.
-Likewise, I’ve learned so much thanks to fellow fans around the world who have shared their own insights since I wrote the first version of this post seven years ago.
-As a serious tennis player and fan myself, I feel so lucky that the US Open is in my backyard.
-I absolutely love the tournament, and find nothing more educational and inspiring for my own game than seeing world-class live tennis.
-Below are my top 10 recommendations for serious tennis fans like me.
+2025 will mark my 17th consecutive US Open, and I’ve learned a ton over the years through trial and error about how to maximize the opportunity, find the best tickets and seats on the Official US Open ticket site on Ticketmaster and other reseller sites, and generally get the biggest bang for the buck.
+Likewise, I’ve learned so much thanks to fellow fans around the world who have shared their own insights since I wrote the first version of this post over a decade ago.

 In a rush and need quick answers?